entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 7. Click `Publish`

-8. To view the `Home` page, scroll up and click `View Published Page`
+8. To view the `Home` page, click `View Published Page` at the top of the page

 9. Enter a name in the input field and click the "Say hello!" button